Pilar Riaño-Alcalá

 About keyboard_arrow_down

-As a public intellectual, Pilar has conducted extensive research and expert work in non-academic settings with various community-based organizations (Corporación Región, Medellin, Justice and Reconciliation Project, Uganda, the Committee for the Rights of the Victims, Choco) and in the context of peace building and historical memory work in Colombia.
+As a public intellectual, Pilar has conducted extensive collaborative research and expert work in non-academic settings with various community-based organizations and initiatives of memory work (Corporación Región, Medellin, Justice and Reconciliation Project, Uganda, the Committee for the Rights of the Victims, Choco, The Collective of Communications Montes de Maria) and in the context of peace building and historical memory work in Colombia.
 She was appointed as a researcher of the Historical Memory Group (2008-2013), a research group comprising researchers and experts that was tasked under the Colombian Law of Peace and Justice with producing a report on the origins and causes of the armed conflict in Colombia.
 She was an advisor to the Museum of Historical Memory of Colombia (2015-2019) for the development of its conceptual guidelines and script.

 Teaching keyboard_arrow_down